Chloe-Shen/docs/paccmann_gui/guide.md

 The user can provide custom data for the prediction.
 An example can be downloaded from [here](https://ibm.box.com/v/paccmann-aas-data).
 In case the user does not provide data the prediction will be performed on all the cell lines from the GDSC (v2) and CCLE studies.
 Keep in mind this might take up to 5 minutes.
 No worries, the service run predictions in an asynchronous fashion and use cookies to leave the user session open, so that there is no need to leave the browser tab open.

-Information on the genes supported by the model can be accessed via the info button.
+Information on the genes supported by the model, preprocessing routines and an exmple file, can be accessed via the info tooltip.
 ![Genes information][genes_info]
 ![Genes information expanded][genes_info_expanded]
 The omic data should be provided as `.csv` with genes in the columns and one row